sasukepn1999/bathinh/_pages/about.md

   - /about.html
 ---

 This is Thinh.
-I am an AI research fellowship at AI VIETNAM.
-Prior that, I worked as an AI research assistant at SAIGONMEC under the supervision of Prof. [Le Nguyen Quoc Khanh](https://scholar.google.com.tw/citations?user=4c7lOjIAAAAJ&hl=en) and Prof. [Ho Pham Thuc Lan](https://scholar.google.com/citations?user=B8tHNw4AAAAJ&hl=en).
-Before commencing my research journey, I was an AI engineer in Speech Processing at [VinBigData](https://vinbigdata.com/en), national top-tech AI company in Vietnam, for 10 months.
+I am an AI research fellow at AI VIETNAM.
+Prior to that, I worked as an AI research assistant at SAIGONMEC under the supervision of Prof. [Le Nguyen Quoc Khanh](https://scholar.google.com.tw/citations?user=4c7lOjIAAAAJ&hl=en) and Prof. [Ho Pham Thuc Lan](https://scholar.google.com/citations?user=B8tHNw4AAAAJ&hl=en).
+Before commencing my research journey, I was an AI engineer in Speech Processing at [VinBigData](https://vinbigdata.com/en), a national top-tech AI company in Vietnam, for 10 months.

-I gained the Honours Bacherlor's Degree in Information Technology from the University of Science, Vietnam National University - Ho Chi Minh in 2021.
+I gained the Honours Bachelor's Degree in Information Technology from the University of Science, Vietnam National University - Ho Chi Minh in 2021.

 Research interests
 ---